webability/DOMCORE/readme.txt

    Note: autoload is NOT catchable when shm_get_mem launch it !

 ----

+Build 108 2012/:
+- The WATemplate syntax analyser does not use anymore urlencode and urldecode to gain a lot of compilation time.
+- Error corrected in the compiler regular expression in WATemplate.
+Sometimes the subtemplate was not correctly replaced

 Build 107 2012/05/16:
 - Error corrected in WATemplate: the subtemplate IDs can be only letters, digits, or special chars: .-_|